Livin' on a Prayer: Reception and legacy

 Billboard said that "metal muscle meets gritty reality in a tough, clanging rocker."
 Cash Box said that "Solid chorus and ringing guitar highlight Jon Bon Jovi’s gutsy singing."

 In 2006, online voters rated "Livin' on a Prayer" No. 1 on VH1's list of The 100 Greatest Songs of the '80s.
 More recently, in New Zealand, "Livin' on a Prayer" was No. 1 on the C4 music channel's show U Choose 40, on the 80's Icons list.
 It was also No. 1 on the "Sing-a-long Classics List".
 After Bon Jovi performed in New Zealand on January 28, 2008, while on their Lost Highway Tour, the song re-entered the official New Zealand RIANZ singles chart at number 24, over twenty years after the initial release.

 Australian music TV channel MAX placed the song at No. 18 on their 2008 countdown "Rock Songs: Top 100".
 In 2009, the song returned to the charts in the UK, notably hitting the number-one spot on the UK Rock Chart.

 In 2010, it was chosen in an online vote on the Grammy.com website over the group's more recent hits "Always" and "It's My Life" to be played live by the band on the 52nd Grammy Awards telecast.

 In the Billboard Hot 100 50th Anniversary list, "Livin' on a Prayer" was named the 46th greatest rock song of all time.
 After the song was released for download, the song has sold 3.4 million digital copies in the US as of November 2014.
 Louder Sound and Billboard ranked the song number four and number two, respectively, on their lists of the 10 greatest Bon Jovi songs.

 The song, including its original ending, is also playable on the music video games Guitar Hero World Tour and Rock Band 2.
 The song was re-worked and made available to download on November 9, 2010, for use in the Rock Band 3 music gaming platform to take advantage of PRO mode which allows use of a real guitar / bass guitar, and standard MIDI-compatible electronic drum kits / keyboards in addition to up to three-part harmony or backup vocals.

 In November 2013, the song made its return to the Billboard Hot 100 at number 25, due to a viral video.

 In 2017, ShortList's Dave Fawbert listed the song as containing "one of the greatest key changes in music history".
+In 2015, "Sleazegrinder" of Louder included the song in his list of "The 20 Greatest Hair Metal Anthems Of All Time", placing it at number 12.

 In 2021, Rolling Stone ranked the song at number 457 in their updated list of the 500 Greatest Songs of All Time.